A Guide to Physical Therapy for Lower Back Pain (Lumbago)

 You Are Not Your MRI

-The truth of the matter is that some people are walking around with disc issues that they'll never know about because they don't have any symptoms.
-On the other hand, some sufferers of low back pain — even severe LBP — may have a "normal" MRI.5
+The truth of the matter is that some people are walking around with imaging evidence of disc issues, such as a degenerative disc disease or a herniated disc, that they'll never know about because they don't have any symptoms.
+On the other hand, some sufferers of acute or chronic low back pain — even severe pain — may have a "normal" MRI.6

 There are quite a few options to choose from when it comes to low back pain.
 We will review them all below, starting with the most effective non-surgical and conservative options.

-Physical therapy is an effective treatment option for most people with lower back pain.
-In fact, the American Physical Therapy Association (APTA) recommends physical therapy as the first line of treatment for this condition.
+Physical therapy (PT) is an effective lumbago treatment option for most people with lower back pain.
+In fact, the American Physical Therapy Association (APTA) recommends PT as the first line of treatment for this condition.
 In particular, professionally guided and personalized exercise is effective for preventing and managing low back pain.7

 - Education: Your PT care provider will give you all the knowledge you need to make a successful recovery.
-They will help you understand the cause of your pain, what needs to be done to allow tissue healing and reduce sensitivity, and how to make long-term progress, and beyond.
+They will help you understand the cause of your pain, what needs to be done to allow tissue healing, pain management tools to reduce sensitivity, and how to make long-term progress, and beyond.
 This allows you to be an active participant in your care!

 Did you know that focusing on empowering education is much more effective than a passive short-term approach?